-- Week 1 Coursework, Syllabus Assignment & Discussion: Introductions (5 points each): During Week 1 you will complete these two items of coursework.
-Though they will both have firm deadlines, these will be the only two items of coursework that you can submit as many times as you need to in order to earn full credit.
-They are both designed to ensure that you are familiar with the course policies, procedures, and tools before working on more high-stakes coursework.
-The two items will account for about 2% of your final grade. - Discussions (25 points each): For each remaining unit you will be required to engage in a discussion related to course material.
+Discussions (50 points each): At times you will be required to engage in a discussion related to course material.
 You will be given a prompt with a topic and specific instructions for how the discussion should be conducted.
-For each discussion, you will first post a Response, which will contain an original response to the prompt (you will not be able to see the posts of other students until you post a Response).
-Once you have posted your Response, you are to submit a minimum of 2 Replies on the discussion board.
-See the Course Calendar for specific posting deadlines; keep in mind that Responses and replies will have different deadlines.
-Discussions will account for about 19% of your final grade.
+For each discussion, you will first post an initial Response, which will contain an original response to the prompt (you will not be able to see the posts of other students until you post a Response).
+Once you have posted your Response, you are to submit at least 2 Replies on the discussion board.
+See the Course Calendar for specific posting deadlines; keep in mind that Responses and Replies will have different deadlines in order to encourage on-going discussion.

 The primary goal for this portion of the course is to discuss what you are learning and how it applies to various situations.
-Treat this as you would any other written assignment in a college course; it is an opportunity to demonstrate your ability to understand the assigned topics.
-Therefore, you will be evaluated based on your ability to post useful, meaningful, and valuable information that demonstrates your understanding of the course material.
-Below are some tips to help you be successful on discussions:
+Treat this as you would any other academic, written work; it is an opportunity to demonstrate your ability to understand the information.
+Therefore, you will be evaluated based on your ability to post useful, meaningful, and valuable information that demonstrates your individual understanding of the course material.
+Below you'll find some tips for how to be successful on discussion:

 - Be original: You should avoid showing little originality or thought in your posts.
 Remember that these should demonstrate that you understand what you're learning in class.
-Each post should add a new idea, perspective, example, or explanation of the assigned topics.

-- Be original, part 2: You should avoid repeating yourself or someone else.
-If you repeat yourself or others in postings you will not receive full credit as this shows nothing about your own understanding.

-- Do more: You should avoid simply agreeing with or praising others.
+Each post should add a new idea, perspective, example, or explanation of the assigned topics. - Be original, part 2: You should avoid repeating yourself or someone else.
+If you repeat yourself or others in postings you will not receive full credit as this shows nothing about your own understanding. - Do more: You should avoid simply agreeing with or praising others.
 Stating "I agree" or "I love the way you said that" (or any similar comment) is not detailed or complex enough to earn points.
-You'll need to add more to meet the requirements.

-- Write well/Proof-read: You should avoid using poor spelling grammar, capitalization, and punctuation.
+You'll need to add more to meet the requirements. - Write well/Proof-read: You should avoid using poor spelling grammar, capitalization, and punctuation.
 Keep in mind that a discussion is essentially a written assignment, which means that spelling, grammar, and proper writing will be factored in to your score.

-Assignments (25 points each): On five (5) occasions this semester you will complete assignments.
+Assignments (50 points each): On five (5) occasions this semester you will complete assignments.
 These are detailed in the units/weekly folders.
 See the course calendar for specific due dates.
 Your work on these assignments will be evaluated based on your ability to incorporate the information you are learning in the course and demonstrate your understanding of the assigned topics.
 All assignments will be completed in Blackboard.
 Always double check to your submission after you're done make sure your work is saved and submitted properly.
-Assignments will account for about 19% of your final grade.